euanmcknight/Data-Science-Nanodegree-Project-4/README.md

 dog_app.ipynb: Project from start to finish answering project questions with appropriate implementation.
 <br /> dog_app2.ipynb: Duplicate of script that I was unable to delete.
 <br /> README.md: Project overview, motivation and explanation.
-<br /> requirement.txt: Contains a list of required packages, files and images to complete this project.

 ## Summary of Results
 The final model achieved an accuracy of 83.01%.

 ## How to Run
 Clone the repository.
-<br /> Install the required libraries, files and images listed in requirements.txt.
+<br /> Install the required libraries, files and images from the Udacity IDE workspace.
 <br /> Run dog_app.ipynb.

 ## Acknowledgements